EdgeMind — On-device Voice Assistant

-EdgeMind is an Android voice assistant that runs entirely on the device — no cloud, no account, no telemetry.
-You hold a button, talk to it, and Gemma 4 — running locally — either answers or calls a tool (timer, calendar, music control, web search, flashlight…).
+EdgeMind is an Android voice assistant that runs entirely on the device: no cloud, no account, no telemetry.
+You hold a button, talk, and a model running locally either answers or calls a tool (timer, calendar, music control, web search, flashlight…).
 Your voice never leaves the phone.

 Why this exists

-Open-source voice assistants on Android exist — Dicio is the obvious one and a genuinely good project.
-But Dicio (and the Rhasspy-style siblings before it) is built around command grammars and skill plugins: a fixed pattern matcher with handlers wired in.
-That works really well for “set a timer for 10 minutes” and falls off a cliff the moment the user phrases something the grammar didn’t predict.
+Open-source voice assistants on Android exist.
+Dicio is the obvious one and a genuinely good project.
+But Dicio is built around command grammars and skill plugins: a fixed pattern matcher with handlers wired in.
+That works really well for “set a timer for ten minutes” and falls off a cliff the moment the user phrases something the grammar didn’t predict.

-I wanted to build the version where an LLM does the reasoning instead of a parser, so the same assistant can handle “what’s on my calendar” and “remind me to take the chicken out in 25 minutes” and “what was the F1 result yesterday” without anyone having to enumerate the patterns up front.
-With on-device LLMs finally fast enough on modern phones — and Gemma 4 shipping with native audio input so you don’t even need a separate STT — that’s tractable.
+I wanted the version where an LLM does the reasoning instead of a parser, so the same assistant can handle “what’s on my calendar” and “remind me to take the chicken out in 25 minutes” and “what was the F1 result yesterday” without anyone enumerating the patterns up front.
+With on-device LLMs finally fast enough on modern phones, and Gemma 4 shipping native audio input so you don’t even need a separate STT stage, that’s tractable.
 EdgeMind is what falls out of doing it that way.

 The privacy framing isn’t decorative either.
 An assistant where every prompt is recorded by an ad company is a different product than one that works on the device alone.
 Google Assistant ships your audio to a server.
 EdgeMind doesn’t.